1984 (Van Halen album): Critical reception

 In a 1984 review, Billboard states the album is "funnier and more versatile than most of their metal brethren", calling the production "typically strong".
 A retrospective review by AllMusic's Stephen Thomas Erlewine was extremely positive.
 He noted that the album caused "a hoopla that was a bit of a red herring since the band had been layering in synths since their third album, Women and Children First".
 He further stated that "Jump"'s "synths played a circular riff that wouldn't have sounded as overpowering on guitar", but that "the band didn't dispense with their signature monolithic, pulsating rock."
+He also stated that "where [previous] albums placed an emphasis on the band's attack, this places an emphasis on the songs."
+In The Great Rock Discography (2004), Martin C. Strong opines that 1984 "saw Van Halen successfully tackling obligatory 80's experimentation".
+In his book Copendium (2012), Julian Cope described 1984 as a "curious" record which "expected us to accept the wholesale metaphor change from Guitar Eddie to Synth Eddie and suck on 'Jumps Genesis-plays-the-Who-by-numbers."

-He also stated that "where [previous] albums placed an emphasis on the band's attack, this places an emphasis on the songs."Guitar Player magazine writer Matt Blackett praises the "deeper cuts" of the album, "Drop Dead Legs", "House of Pain", and "Girl Gone Bad", calling the guitar work "fresh and vital", noting Eddie's "dark, complex sense of harmony and melody".
+Guitar Player magazine writer Matt Blackett praises the "deeper cuts" of the album, "Drop Dead Legs", "House of Pain", and "Girl Gone Bad", calling the guitar work "fresh and vital", noting Eddie's "dark, complex sense of harmony and melody".
 Len Comaratta from Consequence of Sound felt Van Halen reached the pinnacle of its commercial and critical success.
 At the end of the 1980s, Rolling Stone, which had previously been critical of Van Halen, ranked 1984 at number 81 on its list of the 100 Greatest Albums of the 1980s.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 Guitar World magazine placed the album on their list of "New Sensations: 50 Iconic Albums That Defined 1984".
+In 1991, Chuck Eddy ranked the album 12th in his book of the 500 best heavy metal albums.
+He praised it as "pop cock-rock" that spanned showy crescendos ("Girl Gone Bad"), "space age symphonics" ("1984"), "Baba O'Riley"-style electronics ("Jump"), drum solos comparable to Kenny Aronoff joining Motörhead ("Hot for Teacher"), "Betty Boop with her top down" ("Panama"), and "unrooted tributes to roots bands" ("Top Jimmy"), overall saying: "It was pure avant-garde vaudeville, it was pure Hollywood, it was a chorus line in bed with the chainsaw massacre."
+In 2024, Loudwire staff elected it as the best hard rock album of 1984.

 Following the death of lead guitarist Eddie Van Halen in October 2020, 1984 saw a brief resurgence to the charts.